microsoft/migrate-java-ee-app-to-azure-training/00-prerequisites/README.md

 ### Setup your environment

-> :stop_sign: the training material assumes all commands are run in a bash shell
+> :stop_sign: The training material assumes all commands are run in a bash shell

 Using a bash shell follow the steps above  starting at [Login to Azure](#login-into-azure).